top of page

 "A" squads vs "B" squads

-In order to earn Kolas points, schools must defeat Auto-Lock teams during the season that ran at least 4 of their 7 athletes from the regional championships (known as the "A" squad).
-Any team that runs 3 of their 7 athletes (or fewer) from the regional championships during the regular season is considered a "B" squad.
+In order to earn Kolas points, schools must defeat "Auto Locks" teams during the season who ran at least four of their seven athletes from the regional championships (known as the "A" squad).
+Any team that runs three (or fewer) of their seven athletes from the regional championships during the regular season is considered a "B" squad.

 The 75% Rule

-In order for a team to earn Kolas points, the meet that teams race in must be at least 75% of the championship racing distance (Regionals).
-Regionals are always 10k for the men and 6k for the women.
+In order for a team to earn Kolas points, the meet that teams race in must be at least 75% of the championship racing distance.
+The regional meets are always 10k for the men and 6k for the women.
 This means that a men's team must compete in a race that is at least 7,500 meters (7.5k) and a women's team must compete in a race that is at least 4,500 meters (4.5k) if they want to secure Kolas points.

-Q: Do teams that earn an At-Large spot to the National Championships grant Kolas points to teams that are still waiting to be selected for an At-Large spot?
+Q: Do teams that earn an "At-Large" spot to the NCAA XC Championships grant Kolas points to teams that are still waiting to be selected for an "At-Large" spot?

 A: Yes.
-Any team that qualifies for Nationals as an At-Large selection has the potential to give other teams (that have yet to be selected) additional Kolas points.
-However, teams that are pushed into NCAA's do not give Kolas points to teams still waiting to be selected.
+Any team that qualifies for the national meet as an "At-Large" selection has the potential to give other teams (who have yet to be selected) additional Kolas points.
+However, teams who are pushed into NCAA's do not give Kolas points to teams still waiting to be selected.

-Q: Let's suppose team X is 3rd in their region, team Y is 4th, and team Z is 5th.
+Q: Let's suppose team X placed 3rd in their region, team Y placed 4th, and team Z placed 5th.
 Team Z has the most Kolas points of this group.
 Can team Z push in both team X and team Y?

-A: No. The NCAA selection committee will only entertain two teams from a single region each time they try to pick one of the 13 At-Large teams.
-Team Z will not be considered for an At-Large spot until team X is given a spot to NCAA's.
+A: No. The NCAA selection committee will only entertain two teams from a single region each time they try to pick one of the 13 "At-Large" teams.
+Team Z will not be considered for an "At-Large" spot until team X is given a spot to the national meet.

-Q: What happens if there is only one At-Large qualifying spot left and the team with the most Kolas points in the selection process lost at their regional championship to a team not yet selected?
+Q: What happens if there is only one "At-Large" qualifying spot left and the team with the most Kolas points at this point in the selection process placed behind a team not yet selected at their regional championship?

-A: Because there is only one qualifying spot left, neither team would be rewarded with the spot.
-Instead, the next team with the most Kolas points that does not "push" in any other team would be selected.
+A: Because there is only one national qualifying spot left, neither team would be rewarded with the spot.
+Instead, the next team with the most Kolas points who does not "push" in any other team would be selected.

 Q: Why do The Stride Report's Kolas predictions look different than the Kolas predictions that I have seen on other sites?